 Primm Valley Golf Club (Desert) • Nipton, CA • 2/17/14

 It really wasn’t that big a detour.
-It took about and hour and 15 minutes to drive over toward Primm on some desolate desert highways and the drive home from Primm is shorter than from Laughlin, so it wasn’t too bad overall.
+It took about and hour and 15 minutes to drive over toward Primm on some desolate desert highways and the drive home from Primm is much shorter than from Laughlin, so it wasn’t too bad overall.
 Luckily, the holiday traffic heading home wasn’t nearly as terrible as I feared, so it worked out well.

 The main reason for this detour was because this was the LAST course on my public, regulation 18-hole list for Southern California.
 There are a few courses on the “fringe” that you might categorize as semi-private because they do offer limited public play opportunities, but as far as true “public” regulation courses that I can walk up and play any day of the week, I believe I’ve gotten them all.

-Though Primm Valley is associated with the Nevada border town of Primm, it is technically located in California.
+Though Primm Valley is generally associated with the Nevada border town of Primm, it is technically located in California.
 I had the opportunity to play the Lakes course there last November and I loved it.
 And though I knew the Desert course was not supposed to be quite as nice, I was still looking forward to this visit.
 I figured it was a good enough course to serve as the finale of my weekend trip—and of my SoCal goal that I’ve been obsessively working to complete in the last few years.

 I was watching prices the last couple of weeks and they started pretty high (near $100), so when I saw them drop to $79 on GolfNow I went ahead and booked the 9:50 time, which is the first time off in the morning (more on that later).
 They charged me $80 at the course (?) and after what turned out to be a disappointing round, I wasn’t feeling too good about that price.
 What added insult to injury was the fact that the guys I played with told me after the round they only paid $30.